teilomillet/jiki/docs/architecture_overview.md

     - Server-side log entries captured under `mcp_traces` All of these combined into a single trace dictionary for export.

+The complete sequence is illustrated in the [Tool Call Sequence Diagram](diagrams/architecture_overview.md#tool-call-sequence).

 ## Key Design Principles

 - **Protocol-Driven**: Core components interact via defined interfaces (`IMCPClient`, `IPromptBuilder`), allowing easy extension or replacement.
 - **Abstraction**: High-level functions like `Jiki()` and `JikiOrchestrator.process()` hide the complexity of MCP communication, prompt engineering, and tool call handling.
 - **Composability**: Components like loggers, clients, and prompt builders can be mixed and matched (especially when constructing `JikiOrchestrator` manually).
 - **Leverage Existing Standards**: Uses MCP for tool interaction and LiteLLM for broad model support.

+The [Data Flow Diagram](diagrams/architecture_overview.md#data-flow-diagram) illustrates how these principles work together in practice.

 # Architecture Overview